Financial Market Supervision in Austria

 “One-Stop-Shopping”

-As an integrated supervisory authority, the Financial Market Authority enables “One-Stop-Shopping”, so that all procedures to be conducted by the authorities can be handled under one roof.
+As an integrated supervisory authority, the Financial Market Authority enables “One-Stop-Shopping”, allowing all official procedures to be handled under a single roof roof.
 As an authority the Financial Market Authority has sovereignty: It is able to issue binding standards, like regulations and administrative decisions, to take coercive measures, such as withdrawing licences, to remove directors or to impose administrative penalties (in the case of natural persons of up to Euro 5 million, in the case of legal persons up to Euro 10 million or up to 15% of total net turnover (in the event that such an amount is greater than Euro 10 million)).
 It accompanies supervised entities across their entire lifecycle: from granting a licence, which authorises them to commence business operations, followed by ongoing supervision throughout their business activities, through to their liquidation, removal or surrendering of their licence.

 The advantages of integrated supervision